microsoft/IoT-For-Beginners/README.md

 ## Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
 Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

+## Image attributions

+You can find all the attributions for the images used in this curriculum where required in the [Attributions](./attributions.md).